"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 Using Foodie as an e-Commerce Theme.

-Although Foodie pro theme is not intended as an e-Commerce theme.
+Although the Foodie pro theme is not intended as an e-Commerce theme.
 But with a small tweak in the function.php file, you can have it ready for your online shop.

 Displaying your products post in widget size area seems not possible at the moment.
 But with the help of the Genesis Sandbox Featured Content Widget, you can have that function enable in your theme.

 If you’re so keen on creating a grid-like food recipe images for your audience, there is functionality for that called visual Recipe Index.
 This lets you have a grid-like image on a separate page on your website.

 You can have such images like this created on that page from all categories you cover on your website with a read more link to the rest of the entries in that category.